compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-03.md

 > `awk 'NR % 4 == 1 {print ">"$1};
      NR % 4 == 2 {print}' SP1.fq
      | > example.fa` \
-Extract from the example.fa file, the 1st line (using the modulo 4 out of the number of current lines and print it with ">" (ID) for all lines ending up with 1.
+Extract from the example.fa file, the 1st line (using the modulo 4 out of the number of current lines and print it with ">" (ID) with the value of line.
 Similar for the 2nd line (seuqence), but just print it.